laravel-shift/filament-companies/README.md

 * Configure your database
 * Install the [Panel Builder](https://filamentphp.com/docs/3.x/panels/installation#installation)

-After installing the Panel Builder, make sure that you have created a panel using the following command:
+After installing the Panel Builder, ensure you create a panel using the following command:
 ```shell
 php artisan filament:install --panels
 ```